About this program

 While studying this module, you will learn how to appraise and critically evaluate scientific papers, through a series of journal club sessions and presentations.
 Appraisal of scientific literature is essential in guiding your own research strategies and objectives, as well as peer reviewing other researchers’ works in your specialist area, for example, reviewing manuscripts submitted for publication in scientific journals.

 This is the main module of our MRes course.
 Dissertation projects will involve the assembly, analysis and interpretation of substantial research data, primarily lab generated, although some projects may involve metanalyses of theoretical data.
 You will have the freedom to choose from a wide-ranging list of projects, and to work in a vibrant research environment with world-renowned researchers.
 You will also work with their research teams, PhD students and postdoctoral scientists to gain insight and experience over the course of your project.

 Several scholarship options are available.
 Please check the university website for more information.

 Teaching for core modules is concentrated in the autumn term.
 Teaching for specialist modules takes place over the year.
 Throughout this time you will either be attending lectures or laboratory sessions on most days of the week.
 Students choose their projects and start with laboratory work from mid-October and complete their research by September.

 - International and EU students: £23,500 per year

 This compelling course enables you to continue that pioneering work.
 It will provide you with the skills, knowledge and experience for a rewarding career in biomedical science or to progress on to a fulfilling research degree such as a PhD.

-This course is highly effective in accelerating your development within your general healthcare career.
-The depth and quality of the academic research that you will undertake on your nine month project will provide you with significant research skills and experience, putting you in a good position to apply for a PhD, which many of our students choose to do.
+The depth and quality of the academic research that you will undertake on your nine-month project will provide you with significant research skills and experience, putting you in a good position to apply for a PhD, which many of our students choose to do.